 - martial arts

-- resistance exercises with exercise bands, weight machines or handheld weights
+- resistance exercises with exercise bands, weight machines or handheld weights (for young people)

 - Physical activity guidelines for children under 5 years

 - Physical activity guidelines for adults aged 19 to 64

 - Physical activity guidelines for older adults (aged 65 and over)